-Moreover, true wisdom was with God before creation, was used to create (Proverbs 8:22-31) which translates to wisdom being the Word which was with God in the beginning ( John 1:1-2) and then became flesh-Jesus himself ( John 1:14).
+Moreover, true wisdom was with God before creation & was used to create (Proverbs 8:22-31) which translates to wisdom being the Word which was with God in the beginning ( John 1:1-2) and then became flesh-Jesus himself ( John 1:14).
 If man seeks Jesus, they find wisdom.
 Man is made with a hunger for his maker’s wisdom and communion with him.
 The devil knows this and has invented perverse means to satisfy this hunger.
 It appears that the mode of accessing God’s wisdom is what brings about different religions.
 The devil knows that man is more inclined to seeing and knowing secrets so as to have an edge above others.
 This he has carefully and cunningly packaged into other gods so as to lead man astray.
 There are many different gods and goddesses across religions, nations and cultures.
-As the devil would have it, there is a god or deity that will suit any kind of mindset perfectly in a way that will make the individual buy in and worship with all of their heart and soul.
+As the devil would have it, there is a god or deity that will suit any kind of mindset perfectly in a way that will make the individual buy-in and worship with all of their heart and soul.
 These deities lead people groups that believe in them and seek answers from them.

 As such, the idea of the existence of other gods simply means that the line is very thin between good and evil, faith and fear, love and hate as well as belief and unbelief in God Almighty through Jesus.